vault27/Foundation/bgp.md

 # BGP

+## History

+- It was first described in 1989
+- In use on the Internet since 1994
+- The current version of BGP is version 4 (BGP4)

+## RFC

+- RFC 4271 - 2006
+- RFC 2283 - IPv6 - 1998

+## Books

+- Google Talks - BGP at 18: Lessons In Protocol Design - Dr. Yakov Rekhter, co-designer of BGP
+- Cisco Live 365 BRKRST-3321 Scaling BGP

 ## Concepts

 - Routing protocol that is used to exchange network layer reachability information (NLRI) between routing domains
+- Path vector routing protocol
 - BGP is not a routing protocol: BGP is an application used to exchange NLRI, we exchange the route details but not the path details
 - IPV4 NLRI contains..
     - Prefix/len